 We talked for some minutes more, but her remark struck me, as I walked back home.
 Is life worth it?

 Desmond Tutu, a Nobel Peace laureate for his work during South Africa’s apartheid, has wrestled with the same question.
 He has seen more suffering and injustice than most of us, yet his response is striking.
-“There very well may be times when God has regretted creating us, but I am convinced that there are many more times that God feels vindicated by our kindness, our magnanimity, our nobility of spirit,” writes Tutu.

 He arrives at this conclusion with two reasonings.
 The first is that behind our notion of evil lies the eloquent horizon of goodness which permeates our world and minds.
 “For every act of evil there are a dozen acts of goodness in our world that go unnoticed… It is only because we believe that people should be good that we despair when they are not.”[i]
 We would not call evil evil, in other words, or be angry at it, if we did not know also what goodness is.
 If the believer struggles to explain evil, the skeptic faces an ever tougher challenge to explain goodness.